Breeder Spotlight: Matthew Riot – Riot Seeds

 How do you feel about others using your genetics to cross and make new strains?

-Name something that you would like to see change in the cannabis breeding industry?
+Name something that you would like to see changed in the cannabis breeding industry?

 I’d like to see more women involved in all aspects of cannabis, but especially in breeding.
 I’ve said it before and I’ll say it again, women grow the best pot.
 They have some sort of symbiotic relationship with plants and a mothering nature that really shows through in the end product.
 We need more women!